HarishJagtap/BookSearchDownload/README.md

 `Tools: Java, Kotlin, Android Studio, PDFium, DJVUlibre, Admob, Volley, Jsoup, AWS S3, Gson` <br>

+## Issues fixed

+* Admob crashing due to many threads requesting it at same time
+  * This happens because admob is initially requested with default configuration
+  * When new configuration is downloaded from S3 bucket, admob is requested again
+  * Also admob is requested again with latest configuration whenever network state changes
+  * All of these requests run on seperate threads sometimes at overlapping times competing for same resource
+  * Fixed by allowing only latest thread to request admob resource and block all other threads

+* Deleting a download requires changing order of all later downloads in sharedprefs
+  * This is expensive as it can cause UI delay
+  * Fixed by not deleting at the moment, but marking the download as 'to be deleted'
+    * Recycler view adapter needs to ignore these downloads, so give it a true position
+    * When the app is opened next time, all the 'to be deleted' downloads are actually deleted <br>

+## Phone Screenshots

 <span>
 <img src="2.png" height="400">
 <img src="4.png" height="400">